Crisis Communication Strategy, Messaging, and Training

-When a crisis arises with little time to prepare, it’s important to quickly assess the situation, identify all the audiences you need to address, and decide what information, assurances, and plans need to be shared with each.
+When assessing potential crises, we identify all the audiences you need to address and decide what information, assurances, and plans need to be shared with each.

 A single blanket statement probably won’t be enough.